itzmeanjan/ml-dsa/README.md

 ## Motivation

 Dilithium is one of those post-quantum digital signature algorithms ( DSA ), which is selected by NIST for standardization.
-Dilithium's security is based on hardness of finding short vectors in lattice i.e. it's lattice based Post Quantum Cryptographic (PQC) construction.
+Dilithium's security is based on hardness of finding short vectors in lattice i.e. it's a lattice based Post Quantum Cryptographic (PQC) construction.

-Dilithium DSA has three main algorithms
+Dilithium DSA offers following three algorithms.

 Algorithm | What does it do ?
 --- | --:
-KeyGen | It takes a 32 -bytes seed, which is used for deterministically computing both public key and secret key.
+KeyGen | It takes a 32 -bytes seed, which is used for deterministically computing both public key and secret key i.e. keypair.
-Sign | It takes secret key and N (>0) -bytes message as input, which is used for deterministically ( default ) / randomly ( randomness is sampled using PRNG, find more @ [prng.hpp](./include/prng.hpp) ) signing message, producing signature bytes.
+Sign | It takes a secret key and a N (>0) -bytes message as input, which is used for deterministically ( default )/ randomly ( in this case, you must supply 64 uniform random sampled bytes as seed ) signing message, producing signature bytes.
-Verify | It takes public key, N (>0) -bytes message and signature, returning boolean value, denoting status of successful signature verification operation.
+Verify | It takes a public key, N (>0) -bytes message and signature, returning boolean value, denoting status of successful signature verification operation.

-Here I'm maintaining Dilithium as zero-dependency, header-only & easy-to-use C++ library, offering key generation, signing & verification API for three NIST security level ( i.e. 2, 3, 5 ) parameters, as defined in table 2 of Dilithium specification.
+Here I'm maintaining Dilithium as a zero-dependency, header-only & easy-to-use C++ library, offering key generation, signing & verification API for three NIST security level ( i.e. 2, 3, 5 ) parameters, as defined in table 2 of Dilithium specification.
+For more details see [below](#usage).

-`sha3` is the only dependency of this project, which itself is a zero-dependency, header-only C++ library, implementing SHA3 specification of NIST ( i.e. FIPS PUB 202 ).
-This is done purposefully, in order to modularize commonly seen symmetric key cryptography dependency in post-quantum cryptographic constructions.

 > **Note** Find Dilithium specification [here](https://pq-crystals.org/dilithium/data/dilithium-specification-round3-20210208.pdf), which you should refer to when understanding intricate details of this implementation.